Lillian Schwartz

-Lillian F. Schwartz (born 1927) is an American artist considered a pioneer of computer-mediated art and one of the first artists notable for basing almost her entire oeuvre on computational media.
+Lillian Feldman Schwartz (July 13, 1927 – October 12, 2024) was an American artist considered a pioneer of computer-mediated art and one of the first artists notable for basing almost her entire oeuvre on computational media.
 Many of her ground-breaking projects were done in the 1960s and 1970s, well before the desktop computer revolution made computer hardware and software widely available to artists.

 Early life and artistic training

-As a young girl during the Great Depression, Schwartz experimented with slate, mud, sticks, and chalk as free materials for making art.
-She studied to become a nurse under a World War II education program and later on found her training in anatomy, biology, and the use of plaster valuable in making art.
-Stationed in Japan during the postwar occupation in an area between Hiroshima and Nagasaki, she contracted polio, which paralyzed her for a time.
+Schwartz was born in Cincinnati, Ohio, on July 13, 1927 to Jacob and Katie (Green) Feldman.
+Jacob was a barber born in Russia; Katie had immigrated from Liverpool, England.
+Both were Jewish emigres.
+The youngest of her parents' 13 children, she grew up during the Great Depression.
+As a young girl, she experimented with slate, mud, sticks, and chalk as free materials for making art.
+She studied to become a nurse at Cincinnati College of Nursing and Health under a World War II education program and later on found her training in anatomy, biology, and the use of plaster valuable in making art.
+In 1946 she married James Schwartz, an intern at the Cincinnati General Hospital.
+By 1949, both were stationed in Japan during the postwar occupation in an area between Hiroshima and Nagasaki, and she contracted polio, which paralyzed her for a time.
 As part of her rehabilitation, she studied calligraphy with the artist Tshiro.

 After her return to the United States, she continued to experiment with media, including metal and plastic sculpture.
 In this period, she had to have surgery for a thyroid tumor, possibly from exposure to plastic solvents.